TritonDataCenter/sdc-headnode/README.md

 - `sdc-manatee-zfs-release-20150514-20150514T135531Z-g58e19ad.imgmanifest`
 - `sdc-manatee-zfs-release-20150514-20150514T135531Z-g58e19ad.zfs.gz`

 Note that the filename includes the MG job name and branch.
 A symbolic link will also be created to the downloaded files using the short name we specified, i.e.

 - `zone.manatee.imgmanifest`
+- `zone.manatee.imgfile`

+In addition, any origin images of the zone image will also be downloaded and placed in the `cache/` directory, e.g.:

+- 04a48d7d-6bb5-4e83-8c3b-e60a99e0f48f.imgmanifest
+- 04a48d7d-6bb5-4e83-8c3b-e60a99e0f48f.imgfile

+Likewise, a symbolic link will be created to the download origin image files:

+- image.04a48d7d-6bb5-4e83-8c3b-e60a99e0f48f.imgmanifest
-- `zone.manatee.zfs.gz`
+- image.04a48d7d-6bb5-4e83-8c3b-e60a99e0f48f.imgfile

-This symlink is used by subsequent build phases to locate the downloaded build artefact.
+These symlinks are used by subsequent build phases to locate the downloaded build artefact.

 ##### Files